matteo-balzerani/flickrService/README.md

 - choose mongodb and profile
 - choose folder in fileSystem where save images using storage.folder
 - flickr.apiKey and flickr.secret are needed to use FlickrAPI
-- use "flickr.initial.tags" to set the initial import
+- use "flickr.initial.tags" to set the initial (optional= import